 - Remove from the oven and let the brie sit for 3 to 5 minutes or so.
 Serve warm with your favorite crackers!

 - Pro-Tip: It's best to keep the brie rind (skin) on for this recipe, brie rind is perfectly edible and it holds everything well together.
-And you do not need an expensive brie wheel from your local grocery store.
-This recipe works just as well as what you'd buy at an expensive cheese store
+And you do not need an expensive brie wheel from a specialty cheese store.
+This recipe works just as well as what you'd buy from your local grocery store.

 - Change up the toppings to your liking.
 If fig jam is not available to you, you can use honey, apricot jam, or orange marmalade.
 I like walnut hearts and pistachios here, but you can also change those up using pecans, almonds, or other nuts you like.
 Same with the dried figs, other dry fruit like apricots, cranberries or raisins will work.